 2) ON A CALL-TO-ACTION

-Location: Should it be placed at the beginning of playback or the end?
+Location: Should it be placed at the beginning of the playback or at the end?
 In the sidebar or header?
 There is no universal truth about this; only a few tests will reveal what works best;

 Color: They can significantly improve the click rate.
 Should you use colors that attract attention?
 Or rather colors that blend with your general graphic chart?